basicallydan/interfake/readme.md

 The HTTP API is particularly useful for developing iOS Applications which uses Automated tests written in JavaScript, or developing Node.js applications which rely on external APIs.

+For an example of how to do this, please see the [web page test example](/examples-javascript/fluent-web-page-test.js).

 ### Creating a static API

 If you have a website or mobile application which only needs static data, deploy Interfake to a server somewhere with a JSON file serving up the data, and point your application at it.